 In Start Your Own Cleaning Service, the staff at Entrepreneur Press and writer Jacquelyn Lynn explain how you can launch a profitable cleaning service, whether you want to offer maid services, janitorial services, carpet and upholstery cleaning, and more.
 In this edited excerpt, the authors offer words of wisdom from owners of successful cleaning businesses on what you need to do if you want to succeed in the cleaning industry.

-Nothing teaches as well as the voice of experience.
+If you're interested in starting up your own cleaning business, nothing teaches as well as the voice of experience.
 So we asked established cleaning service owners to tell us what's contributed to their success and what they think causes some companies to fail.
-Here are their tips:
+Click through the slides to see their tips.

 A wide range of associations serves various aspects of the professional cleaning industry.
 These groups can help with operational, marketing and management issues.
 Many state and government agencies also offer support and information for small businesses.